China Visa

 There are four major categories of Chinese Visa: Chinese Diplomatic Visa, Service Visa, Courtesy Visa, and Ordinary Visa.

-When speaking of China Visas, we usually refer to the Ordinary Visa types of the Chinese Mainland.
+We usually refer to the Ordinary Visa types of the Chinese Mainland when speaking of Chinese visas.

 1. Ordinary Visa

-- C (Crew Visa): issued to foreign crew members by means of international transportation.
+- C (Crew Visa): issued to foreign crew members using international transportation.
 It includes aircraft, trains, ships, or motor vehicle drivers engaged in cross-border transport activities and their accompanying family members.

 - D (Resident Visa): Issued to those who intend to reside in China permanently.

-- F (Visitor Visa): issued to those who intend to go to China for exchanges, visits, study tours, and other activities.
+- F (Visitor Visa): issued to those who intend to visit China for exchanges, visits, study tours, and other activities.

 - G (Transit Visa): Issued to those who intend to transit through China.